cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

 - the evolution of magnetisation with time
 - validation of the stochastic nature of Monte Carlo methods

-In the next tutorial, you will be introduced to a general Monte Carlo program called DLMONTE and use it to model the thermal properties of a Lennard-Jones material.
+In the next tutorial, you will be introduced to a general Monte Carlo program called DL_MONTE and use it to model the thermal properties of a Lennard-Jones material.

 Extensions (optional):
 ======================